liu-jun-chen/SVM_Kernel_Comparison/README.md

 # SVM_Kernel_Comparison
-This is the code for the project of ML701, 2023 Fall course。
+This is the code for the project of ML701, 2023 Fall course.

 # ML 701 project: Comparison among Kernel Functions on SVM